 Student responsibilities

-Your success as a student at the College of Law is important to us and we aim to provide you with information and support to aid you as you work toward your law degree.
+Your success as a student at the College of Law is important to us.
+We aim to provide you with information and support as you work toward your law degree.
 As a student, you must take responsibility for understanding and doing what is required of you to achieve that success.
-Please feel free to ask us questions about anything that may be unclear.
-Our faculty and staff will always try to answer your questions, or point you in the right direction for the information you need.
+Please ask us about anything that may be unclear.
+Faculty and staff will always try to answer your questions, or point you in the right direction for the information you need.

-Withdrawals: Should you decide not to attend USask College of Law, it is your responsibliity to notify the admissions officer of your decision.
+Withdrawals: If you decide not to attend USask Law, it is your responsibility to notify the admissions officer of your decision.
+If you have registered for Law classes, you need to withdraw from them.
 Non-attendance does not constitute cancellation.
 You will be charged for classes not officially cancelled, resulting in an "ABF" (Absent/Fail) assigned to your transcript as your final grade.

 Connect with The Law Students’ Association (LSA) for student-to-student information.

-Once we have registered you in your courses/sections, you will also be able to log in through PAWS to view your textbooks under the "My Textbooks" channel.
+Once you have self-registered in your courses/sections, you will also be able to log in through PAWS to view your textbooks under the "My Textbooks" channel.

-The First-Year Welcoming Ceremony sponsored by McDougall Gauley LLP celebrates our incoming students and officially welcomes them to the college, the Juris Doctor (JD) program and the College of Law alumni community.
+The First-Year Welcoming Ceremony, generously sponsored by McDougall Gauley LLP, happens in September.
+It celebrates our incoming students and officially welcomes them to the college, the Juris Doctor (JD) program and the College of Law alumni community.

-Following the ceremony, all students and attendees are invited to a reception at Marquis Hall.
+Following the ceremony, all students and attendees are invited to a reception afterwards.

 First-year classes